Season 5 – Story 39

-Less effective is the repetitive blather about the base's dependence on "the computer".
+Less effective is the repetitive blather about the base’s dependence on “the computer”.
 A reasonable anxiety in 1967 perhaps, today the message feels hammer-driven.
 Peter Barkworth shows fleeting sensitivity as pressure-cooker Clent, but does an awful lot of shouting and his borderline hysteria becomes wearing.
-Sporting peculiar stubble, Peter Sallis plays scientist/deserter Penley, holed up in a plant museum with science-phobic scavenger Storr (Angus Lennie, later aka Crossroads' outrageous chef, Shughie McFee).
-They make a very odd couple.
+Sporting peculiar stubble, Peter Sallis plays scientist/deserter Penley, holed up in a plant museum with science-phobic scavenger Storr (Angus Lennie, later aka Crossroads’ outrageous chef, Shughie McFee).
+They make an odd couple; arguably Doctor Who’s first gay couple.

 The finale is disappointingly shambolic (tension evaporates, scenes misfire and Victoria vanishes), but on balance The Ice Warriors is an imaginative serial and a well-mounted showcase for cool new monsters.